ay701/Coding_Challenges/README.md

 # Coding_Challenges

-All the solutions are my own algorithms
+All solutions are my own algorithms

+It may not be perfect :)

 If you have better solutions, welcome to contact: ay701@nyu.edu